pts/pts-tinype/README.txt

   contains some string constants overlapping header fields.
   It doesn't work on Windows NT 3.51 (not even after changing the SubsystemVersion to 3.10), and it doesn't work on Windows 95 either.
-* hh3.golden.exe (2048 bytes): Should work on Windows XP ...
+* hh3gf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
 Windows 10.
-  Built with MinGW GCC from a .c source, doesn't contain assembly or linker tricks.
-Also works on Windows 95, and if the SubsystemVersion field in the PE header is changed from 4.0 to 3.10, it also works on Windows NT 3.1.
+  Built with MinGW GCC from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility,
-* hh3t.golden.exe (1536 bytes): Should work on Windows XP ...
+* hh3tf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
 Windows 10.
-  Built with TCC 0.9.26 from a .c source, doesn't contain assembly or linker tricks.
-Also works on Windows 95, and if the SubsystemVersion field in the PE header is changed from 4.0 to 3.10, it also works on Windows NT 3.1.
+  Built with TCC 0.9.26 from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility,
-* hh3tf.golden.exe (1536 bytes): Like hh3t.exe, but the SubsystemVersion field
-  in the PE header was changed from 4.0 to 3.10, to make it also work on Windows NT 3.1.
-It also works on Windowx XP.
-* hh3w.golden.exe (3072 bytes): Should work on Windows XP ...
+* hh3wf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
 Windows 10.
-  Built with OpenWatcom V2 owcc from a .c source, doesn't contain assembly or linker tricks.
-Also works on Windows 95, and if the SubsystemVersion field in the PE header is changed from 4.0 to 3.10, it also works on Windows NT 3.1.
+  Built with OpenWatcom V2 owcc from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility,
 * hh4.golden.exe (268 bytes): Doesn't work on Windows NT 3.1, Windows 95,
   Windows XP, works on Windows 7, doesn't work on Windows 10, should work on Windows Vista ...
 Windows 7,